Engaged & Inclusive Workplace

 Fostering good relations and work conditions

 Endeavour honours national and international labour standards that protect and guarantee basic rights for all.
 We strive to provide good working conditions, including safe, quality facilities.
-Currently, we have collective bargaining contracts with one union representing the miners at Guanaceví and Bolañitos.
-We respect our employees’ right to freedom of association and collective bargaining, and have negotiated contract renewals with their union through effective collaboration.Compensation and benefits
+Currently, we have collective bargaining contracts with one union representing the miners at Guanaceví and Bolañitos, and the development project in Terronera.
+We respect our employees’ right to freedom of association and collective bargaining and have negotiated contract renewals with their union through effective collaboration.Compensation and benefits

 We believe that rewarding people through a well-designed compensation and benefits program enhances our ability to attract, retain and motivate talented and loyal employees.
 This is especially relevant in Mexico, a country that has a large, active mining sector, thereby making the labour market for qualified workers very competitive.

 We exceed legal minimum wage at all our work sites in Mexico.
-All our mines are within or near communities, so workers are able to return to their homes following their shifts.
-Because Guanaceví is in a remote location, workers also live in an on-site camp, which includes living accommodations, dining facilities and cleaning services.
+One of our mines is within or near communities, so workers are able to return to their homes following their shifts.
+Our mine in Guanaceví is in a remote location, workers live in an on-site camp, which includes living accommodations, dining facilities and cleaning services.
+In Terronera there is a mix of site accommodation and people to go back and forth to the city of Puerto Vallarta, which is the closest big city.

 Of our Employees